 Students may have different accommodations for each content area.
 Refer to the Tennessee Comprehensive Accessibility and Accommodations Manual located in LiveBinders (keyword: accessibility) for more information.
-All accommodations used by a student MUST be marked on the answer document.

-The following accommodations are available to students participating in computer-based testing who have the accommodation enabled on their PNP settings.
+The following accommodations are available to students participating in CBT who have the accommodation enabled on their PNP settings.
 (Note: These must be applied before sessions are prepared.)

-• Text-to-Speech (TTS)
+Text-to-Speech (TTS)